-All open positions in the classified service may be filled by transfer, promotion, demotion, re-employment, reinstatement, or from the appropriate employment list or other qualified applications.
-Current employees should be given first consideration to fill an open position.
+All open positions in the classified service may be filled by transfer, promotion, demotion, reemployment, reinstatement, or from the appropriate employment list or other qualified applications.

-The [Department_Agency] shall actively strive to identify a diverse group of candidates that have, in some manner, distinguished themselves as being outstanding prospects.
-Minimally, the [Department_Agency] should employ a comprehensive screening, background investigation, and selection process that assesses cognitive and physical abilities and includes review and verification of the following:
+The District shall actively strive to identify a diverse group of candidates that have, in some manner, distinguished themselves as being outstanding prospects.
+Minimally, the District should employ a comprehensive screening, background investigation, and selection process that assesses cognitive and physical abilities and includes review and verification of the following:

-- A comprehensive application for employment (including previous employment, references, current and prior addresses, education, military record) - Driving record - Reference checks - Employment eligibility, including U.S. Citizenship and Immigration Services (USCIS) Employment Eligibility Verification Form I-9 and acceptable identity and employment authorization documents (documentation may be requested upon hire) - Information obtained from public internet sites - Financial history consistent with the Fair Credit Reporting Act (FCRA) and Arizona law (15 USC § 1681 et seq.; ARS § 44-1692) - Local, state and federal criminal history record checks - Polygraph or computer voice stress analyzer (CVSA) examination (when legally permissible) - Medical, pre-employment drug screening, and psychological examination (may only be given after a conditional offer of employment) - Review board or selection committee assessment
+- A comprehensive application for employment (including previous employment, references, current and prior addresses, education, military record) - Driving record - Reference checks - Employment eligibility, including U.S. Citizenship and Immigration Services (USCIS) Employment Eligibility Verification Form I-9 and acceptable identity and employment authorization documents (documentation may be requested upon hire) - Information obtained from public internet sites - Financial history consistent with the Fair Credit Reporting Act (FCRA) and Arizona law (15 USC § 1681 et seq.; ARS § 44-1692) - Local, state and federal criminal history record checks - Medical, pre-employment drug screening, and psychological examination (may only be given after a conditional offer of employment) - Review board or selection committee assessment